• Skip to primary navigation

 1. I use prepared graham cracker crumbs which are very finely crushed.

 2. Every ube jam is different so depending on the kind/brand of jam you use, your cheesecake may need more sugar.
-Taste your batter before adding the eggs so you can adjust accordingly.
+Taste your batter before adding the eggs and adjust accordingly.

 3. For the coconut whipped cream, make sure to only use the solidified parts of the coconut cream otherwise, your cream will be too soupy.
 It won’t come together.
 You can use the liquid parts for smoothies and other recipes.